 Our investigation of the Parameterized Neural Network approach for this high-precision task revealed significant instabilities.
 We identified two primary, interconnected challenges: the unphysical nature of the LLR profile and an extreme sensitivity to the symmetry of the training data.

 The first issue stems from the PNN's unnormalized output.
 Unlike a multi-class softmax, the PNN's outputs for different \(\theta\) values are independent, making the absolute scale of the predicted probabilities arbitrary.
 This means that a simple rescaling of the output can drastically alter the resulting confidence interval, rendering the nominal LLR profile unreliable.
-Our attempts to correct this with a post-hoc procedure —specifically, by normalizing the probability outputs by their sum over the \(c_{HW}\) analysis range— did not yield a stable or improved LLR profile, confirming that a simple post-hoc rescaling is insufficient to solve this problem.
+We attempted a post-hoc correction, specifically by normalizing the probability outputs by their sum over the \(c_{HW}\) analysis range, but it did not produce a stable or improved LLR profile, confirming that simple post-hoc rescaling is insufficient to solve the problem.

 The second, more fundamental issue is the PNN's sensitivity to training data asymmetries.
 The training scheme, which pairs kinematic bags with \(\theta\) values, effectively asks the model to solve many independent binary classification tasks simultaneously, i.e. having a single model to take the place of the discrete binary classifiers for all \(\theta_{c_{HW}}\) values, as discussed in Section \ref{A_Detail_Binary}.
 We found that this makes the model highly susceptible to learning and exploiting any imbalance in how the "true match" (positive) and "false match" (negative) examples are constructed.